 Whenever Jesus instructed his followers at the Last Supper to drink the wine and eat the bread, he set up an important practice for all Christians.
 What are some of the deeper implications to communion and why should we still care?
-Dean of Grand Canyon University’s College of Theology Jason Hiles, PhD, and GCU Pastor and Dean of Students Tim Griffin sat down for this week’s Trending Faith to discuss communion.
+Dean of Grand Canyon University’s College of Theology Jason Hiles, PhD, and GCU Pastor and Dean of Students Tim Griffin sat down for an episode of Trending Faith to discuss communion.

-The Lord’s Supper is traced back to the Gospel books of Matthew, Mark, Luke and John where Christ is eating and talking with His disciples about what will happen to him.
+The Lord’s Supper is traced back to the Gospel books of Matthew, Mark, Luke and John where Christ is eating and talking with his disciples about what will happen to him.
 Jesus had referenced before what would happen to him, but this will be the last time before those prophecies take place.
 Here are the most common communion Bible verses: Luke 9:21-22, Matthew 17:22-23, Mark 10:32-34, and Luke 18:31-34.
-He took bread and broke it and said that it was His body.
+He took bread and broke it and said that it was his body.
 Each person took the bread and consumed it.

-Pastor Tim reflected how it’s not just about a personal and private reflection, but it is also about reminding believers and coming together as the community of Christ in remembrance of what he did.
+Pastor Tim reflected how it’s not just about a personal and private reflection.
+It is also about reminding believers and coming together as the community of Christ in remembrance of what he did.
 We should not be quiet about Jesus’ sacrifice but spread and remember the good news.

 Check out the full discussion in the video:

 Grand Canyon University connects you with other believers while you earn your degree so you can find strength in numbers.
 To learn more about the College of Theology at GCU and our theology degree programs click on the Request Info button at the top of your screen.